 This really is the place to be on a Tuesday night, you’re bound to bump into people you know with good vibes all round.

-About a 15-minute walk from your cosy accommodation, you won’t have to stumble too far home after a few bevvies.
+About a 15-minute walk from your student accommodation in Norwich, you won’t have to stumble too far home after a few bevvies.

 Clued Up Escape Rooms